SPL-ethz/snow/docs_src/tutorial.rst

     from ethz_snow.snowing import Snowing

-Additionally, we also need to import the operatingConditions, define the heat parameters in a dictionary and constants in a Yaml file linked to Snowing via configPath (same as in previous versions, see above).
+Additionally, we also need to import the operatingConditions, define the heat transfer parameters in a dictionary and constants in a Yaml file linked to Snowing via configPath (same as in previous versions, see above).
 A sample configuration of the spatial model may in this case be initiated by creating an instance of the **Snowing** class:

 .. code-block:: python

     S = Snowing(k=d, opcond=op, temperature="spatial_1D", configuration="shelf", plotting=True)

 The line above is used to run a spatial model simulation in 1D (considering heat transfer only in the vertical direction) with the freezing configuration being set to the conventional shelf-ramped freezing.
-The first two parameters (heat transfer and operating conditions are identical to the ones used for Snowfall and Snowflake).
+The first two parameters (considering heat transfer and operating conditions are identical to the ones used for Snowfall and Snowflake).
 Different dimensionalities of the model can be called by varying the **temperature** parameter:

 .. code-block:: python